PureJoyMind/CSharpDocs/README.md

 I have checked all the files for typos but notify me if you find any.

 ## Sources
 The main source of these notes is Mosh Hamedani's course.
-I highly recommend it because he covers all the usefull data needed to deliver real world projects.
+I highly recommend it because he covers all the useful data needed to deliver real world projects.
-The course begins from basic syntax to advance Object Oriented Programming concetps.
+The course begins from basic syntax to advance Object Oriented Programming concepts.

 ## Finished
 I have finished my course.
 I am going for ASP.NET but I will not upload in this repo.
 I will create a new repo for that.